aswinayyolath/stretch-kafka-docs/docs/Setting-up-cilium.md

 cluster-c address -> cluster-b DNS cluster-c address -> cluster-c DNS
 ```
-This would solve the issue of not being able to resolve pods using headless services.

 Now proceed with installing the operator on stretch mode where the kafka CR's cross-cluster-type label is referenced as cilium
 ```yaml